ialexware/anylist/README.md

 docker-compose up -d
 ```

-5 Execute the nest server
+5. Execute the nest server

 ```
 yarn start:dev
 ```

-6 Open the site
+6. Open the site

 ```
 localhost:3000/graphql
 ```

+7. Execute the Mutation `executeSeed` to pupulate the DataBase in dev enviroment